 The particular documents that we developed included the following:

 Evaluation plan and methodology

 Submission and reports for approval

-Part of the brief for managing this tender was to train the procurement team at NSW Police on how to run a procurement process in the future, therefore skills in ensuring knowledge was imparted and transferred were particularly important.
+Part of the brief for managing this tender was to train the procurement team at the client organisation on how to run a procurement process in the future, therefore skills in ensuring knowledge was imparted and transferred were particularly important.

 Interestingly, although the contract was specifically for APEC, we ran the process taking into account the long term needs of the NSW Government and put together a NSW State Contracts Control Board contract so that the fence could be used at other state significant events such as New Year’s Eve in Sydney and World Youth Day.